joimort/distortionremoval/index.markdown

 Although CEG represents a good source of data for our experiments due to its specificity of instrument, it remains a limited resource in terms of size, variety and realism.
 Before attempting to train a system to handle recordings in real environments (e.g., a commercial song), we need to investigate how the current models at our disposal handle the availability of more and diverse training data.
 For this purpose, we also performed experiments on the SignalTrain dataset, which consists of more than 24 hours of music and randomly-generated test sounds.

 By applying hard-clipping to this clean data, we created SignalTrain-HC.
-In contrast to CEG-HC and CEG-OD, hard-clipping was applied online during training using a uniformly-sampled input SDR value in the range SDRinp ∈ [1, 20] dB.
+In contrast to CEG-HC and CEG-OD, hard-clipping was applied using a uniformly-sampled input SDR value in the range SDRinp ∈ [1, 20] dB.
 During the evaluation stage, we applied each input SDR in the set SDRinp ∈ {1,3,5,7,10,15,20} dB to each sample in the test set.

 ### Results